AdobeDocs/target.de-DE/help/c-target/c-visitor-profile/working-with-customer-attributes.md

    >
    >[!DNL at.js] (any version) or [!DNL mbox.js] version 58 or later is required.

-* [!DNL Adobe] does not guarantee that 100% of customer attribute (visitor profile) data from CRM databases will be onboarded to the [!DNL Experience Cloud] and, thus, be available for use for targeting in [!DNL Target].
+* [!DNL Adobe] garantiert nicht, dass 100 % der Kundenattributdaten (Besucher-Profil) aus CRM-Datenbanken an die Daten des Unternehmens gesendet werden [!DNL Experience Cloud] und somit für das Targeting in [!DNL Target]der Datenbank zur Verfügung stehen.
 In unserem aktuellen Design besteht die Möglichkeit, dass ein kleiner Anteil der Daten (bis zu 0,1 % der großen Produktionschargen) möglicherweise nicht an Bord mitgeführt wird.
 * The lifetime of customer attributes data imported from the [!DNL Experience Cloud] to [!DNL Target] depends on the lifetime of the visitor profile, which is 14 days by default.
 Weitere Informationen finden Sie unter  [Lebensdauer des Besucherprofils](../../c-target/c-visitor-profile/visitor-profile-lifetime.md#concept_D9F21B416F1F49159F03036BA2DD54FD).
 * If the `vst.*` parameters are the only thing identifying the visitor, the existing &quot;authenticated&quot; profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
 The profile will come into play only if `authState` is changed to AUTHENTICATED (1).